How to Solve Shockwave Flash Crash Issues

 What has been the best contribution of the internet to our daily lives?
 The ease of communication?
 The ability to research anything and everything?
 Those are certainly amazing and useful, but the best thing?
 Internet’s entertainment value.
-Ever since the advent of internet, online videos have been a great way to pass the time and boredom.
-Whether it’s cat videos on Youtube, or TV Shows and Movies on online streaming services like Netflix and Amazon; video streaming is an integral part of the internet services.
+Ever since the advent of the internet, online videos have been a great way to pass the time and boredom.
+Whether it’s cat videos on Youtube or TV Shows and Movies on online streaming services like Netflix and Amazon, video streaming is an integral part of internet services.
 But, to stream videos, you need a multimedia platform that can play those videos.
-One such platform is the Adobe Flash.
+One such platform is Adobe Flash.

-Adobe Flash was initially developed as SmartSketch by FutureWave Software which then became FutureSplash.
-The company was then acquired by Macromedia in 1996, until finally Adobe Systems acquired Macromedia in 2005.
-It then became a multimedia software platform that was used to produce animations, mobile and desktop applications, mobile games, Internet applications and embedded web browser video players.
+Adobe Flash was initially developed as SmartSketch by FutureWave Software, which then became FutureSplash.
+Macromedia then acquired the company in 1996 until Adobe Systems finally acquired Macromedia in 2005.
+It then became a multimedia software platform used to produce animations, mobile, and desktop applications, mobile games, Internet applications, and embedded web browser video players.
 The software works on all major browsers, such as Google Chrome and Mozilla Firefox.
 However, the software can become problematic and cause errors as well.
 Perhaps, that is why it is becoming obsolete and will soon be deprecated.